 The program develops scholars from underrepresented groups for possible tenure-track appointments.
 Scholars selected to the program will be appointed to a two-year postdoctoral term starting July 1, 2020.

 To discuss your interest in postdoctoral study at the MJ-school, contact Ph.D. program director Daniel Kreiss.

 Fellows in the program receive departmental mentors, office space, a computer, health benefits, a $47,476 annual salary, and $2,000 per year for research expenses, including travel.
 Meetings and workshops are structured for the purposes of networking, social interaction, and supporting professional development of postdoctoral scholars within the program.

 Scholars participate in the intellectual life of the MJ-school and the university by giving and attending public lectures, mentoring students, and participating in departmental activities.
 They engage full-time in research and writing,

 teaching a maximum of one course per fiscal year.

 Over the last 50 years, the School of Media and Journalism has been at the forefront of inquiry into the nature of communication and how changing media technologies and practices affect our lives as citizens in democracy, as humans with health needs, and as consumers in a competitive marketplace.

 MJ-school faculty and students focus their research on five areas of study:

 Discuss your interest in research at the MJ-school with Daniel Kreiss.
-Then apply online by Nov.
-15, 2018, to receive consideration for a postdoctoral appointment starting in summer 2019.
+Then apply online between Sept.
+15 and Nov.
+15, 2019, to receive consideration for a postdoctoral appointment starting in summer 2020.